seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And I have read that Hecuba of Troy
 Ran mad through sorrow: that made me to fear;
 Although, my lord, I know my noble aunt
-Loves me as dear as e’er my mother did,
+Loves me as dear as e'er my mother did,
 And would not, but in fury, fright my youth:
-Which made me down to throw my books, and fly–
+Which made me down to throw my books, and fly--
 Causeless, perhaps.
 But pardon me, sweet aunt:
 And, madam, if my uncle Marcus go,
 I will most willingly attend your ladyship.